Economy of Australia: Chinese investment

 There is substantial export to China of iron ore, wool and other raw materials, and over 120,000 Chinese students study in Australian schools and universities.
 China is the largest purchaser of Australian debt.
 In 2009, offers were made by state-owned Chinese companies to invest $22 billion in Australia's resource extraction industry.

-The Signing of the China-Australia Free-Trade Agreement, signed November 2014, has the potential to drastically increase Chinese Investments as agriculture and services become more lenient.
+The Signing of the China-Australia Free Trade Agreement in November 2014, has the potential to drastically increase Chinese Investments as agriculture and services become more lenient.

 Australia's special investor visa program introduced in 2012 encouraged Chinese investment.
 The visa program fast-tracks visas and eases the residency requirement for a permanent visa for those ready to invest over five million Australian dollars into state government bonds, specific infrastructure and property investments.
 Wealthy Chinese interested in direct investment began looking to Australia after Canada started scaling back its investment visa program in 2012 and eliminated its main investor visa program in 2014.
 In early 2014 it was reported that the Australia's special investor visa was granted to 65 mostly Chinese millionaires who brought over $440 million into the country.
 By 2017, almost 90% of the more than 1,300 foreigners who used Australia's special investor visa program were from China.
 Australia also has an investor visa program with a required investment of one million Australian dollars but with more restrictions and a lengthier period of time to get a permanent visa.

 In 2017, it was reported that Australia is the third-most popular destination for Chinese to invest wealth offshore, with a 7% increase in Chinese private wealth flowing into Australia while interest in the top two investment destinations, Hong Kong and the United States, fell by 18% and 3%, respectively.
 In 2017 there were 1.6 million high-net-worth Chinese (with at least 10 million Chinese yuan to invest) and 24 per cent of the 3,000 wealthy Chinese surveyed had private investments in Australia.
 Migration was one of the top three reasons for Chinese investment offshore.

 In 2018, in the Lowy Institute poll there had a sharp rise in the proportion of the Australian population who say the Australian government is "allowing too much investment from China".

 This number rose from 56 per cent in 2014 to 72 per cent in 2018.